Clizco/Geko_Front/README.md

-# BLUD - FrontEnd Version
+# BLUD - Frontend Version

 This is the frontend view of BLUD (Api for database management)